nikolovlazar/fundamentals-of-software-architecture/00-preface.md

 authors believe that in order to improve our engineering practices, we must question the fundamental axioms on a regular basis.

-From [Extreme Programming](http://www.extremeprogramming.org), through CI/CD,
+From [﻿Extreme Programming](http://www.extremeprogramming.org/), through CI/CD,
 DevOps, microservices, containerization, and now cloud, engineering practices changed drastically over the years.
 At one point, "Software Architecture" was understood as "the stuff that's hard to change later", but with the introduction